The J R Miller Co – A Watertown, N.Y. Shopping Landmark For 123 Years!

 A month ago, Col. Miller contracted a severe cold from which he seemed unable to gain relief.
 It was not regarded seriously, however, and he gave his usual attention to business until a week ago last Saturday, when, with his family, he went to New York to spend a few days with his daughter, Mrs. Roswell S. George.
 Shortly after reaching the city he contracted the grip and on Thursday of last week took to his bed.
 On Saturday his illness was diagnosed as pneumonia and fears were entertained for his recovery.

-Roswell S. George, J R Miller’s son-in-law, would take over the business and run it until falling ill and retiring in early 1957.
+Roswell S. George, J R Miller’s son-in-law, would run the business until falling ill and retiring in early 1957.

-In March of that year, Victor E. Leon would purchase the J R Miller Co and expand it further into Northern New York with locations in both in Gouverneur and Ogdensburg.
-He would also open a store in Pompano Beach, Florida that operated in the 1960s and 1970s.
+In March of that year, Victor E. Leon purchased the J R Miller Co. and expanded it further into Northern New York, with locations in Gouverneur and Ogdensburg.
+He also opened a store in Pompano Beach, Florida, from the 1960s to the 1970s.

 In his 1993 obituary, the Watertown Daily Times stated–